kamilburda/batcher/docs/README_raw.md

 You can also ask questions or discuss ideas related to Batcher on the [GitHub Discussions page](https://github.com/kamilburda/batcher/discussions).

+## Translations

+To provide translations for Batcher, see [TRANSLATIONS](TRANSLATIONS.md) for instructions.
+Thank you for your contribution. 😊

 ## Example screenshots

 ![](docs/images/screenshot_dialog_convert.png)